Olushola190-pm/Retrieve-Me/systemArchitecture.md

 # Retrieve Me - System Architecture

 ## Overview
-Retrieve Me is a personal knowledge management tool built on existing user behavior — using chat apps as a quick storage space.
+Retrieve Me is a personal knowledge management tool built on existing user behavior using chat apps (Whatsapp, Telegram etc) as a quick storage space.
 The system connects, categorizes, and makes this data searchable.

 ## Architecture Layers
 1. **Frontend**